Thursday, February 4, 2016

 Bartering: Any vendors on the beach or market will barter with you.
 It’s mostly crap and it is everywhere.
 However, we have gotten some nice jewelry from the vendors who set up around the pool on the evenings of the show.
 There is a small market in Bucerias.
 A taxi will drop you off there.
 If you walk north from there along the road next to the beach, you will find some restaurants good for lunch.
 They don’t look like the type of restaurant you are used to, but they are safe and the food is great.

-2 for 1 specials: There is always a happy hour at some time at the hotel.
+2 for 1 specials: There is always a 2for 1 happy hour at all times at the hotel.
+The location just changes.
 That’s the only time we get margaritas there.
 Speaking of margaritas, they are the real deal in most restaurants, but can be large, pricy and strong.
 Beer is real cheap at restaurants.
 Be adventuresome and have a glass of tequila after dinner in Bucerias.
 Go for a good brand of Anejo Tequila.
 Anejo is not a brand but a type.
 It is the best for sipping after dinner.
+Anejo is for sipping (neat), Reposito is for shots, Blanco is for mixing.

 Restaurants near the hotel in Bucerias/La Cruz: